Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Dynamical instabilities and collisions may also take place during this phase.
-In the meantime, planetary embryos growing beyond the edge of the outward migration region grow fast and migrate inwards very rapidly joining from the outside-in the chain of planetary embryos trapped at the outer edge of the outward migration region.
-This phase of convergent migration tends to promote additional collisions among protoplanetary embryos and further growth beyond the pebble isolation mass.
-As the outward migration region shrinks further the more massive planetary embryos eventually get out of the region becoming free to quickly migrate inwards.
+Dynamical instabilities and collisions take place during the migration phase.
+As embryos in the outer disk grow fast and migrate inwards, they rapidly join the chain of embryos trapped at the outer edge of the outward migration region.
+This strong convergent migration tends to destabilize the resonant chain and promote additional collisions between embryos and further growth beyond the pebble isolation mass \citep[][]{wimarssonetal20}.
+As the outward-migration region shrinks further, the more massive planetary embryos eventually get out of the region, becoming free to quickly migrate inwards.

-At 3~Myr several protoplanetary embryos have reached the inner edge of the disk forming a long resonant chain of planets mutually captured in first order mean motion resonances.
-This snapshot show planets within 0.5~AU that fall inside the outward migration region.
-These planets have been pushed inwards by fast inward migrating planets that have masses larger than that characterising the outward migration region.
-Figure \ref{fig:snapshots} shows that at the end of the gas disk phase, planetary embryos in the chain of resonances at inner edge of the disk have masses lower than ${\rm \sim 10~M_{\oplus}}$.
-Also, the final composition of all planets in this simulation is dominated by ice-rich material.
-Although this simulation starts with small planetary embryos inside the snowline (see snapshot corresponding to ${\rm t=0.5~Myr}$ in Figure \ref{fig:snapshots}) the growth of planetary embryos beyond the snowline is much more efficient.
-Planetary embryos growing beyond the snowline quickly reach pebble isolation mass blocking the pebble flux to inner regions, and consequently starving the innermost planetary embryos, in particular the rocky ones.
-As larger planetary embryos migrate inwards they either collide or scatter small rocky planetary embryos forming a system of closer-in planets with water-ice rich compositions.
+At 3~Myr, several embryos have reached the inner edge of the disk to form a long resonant chain in mutual first-order mean motion resonances.
+At this time, some planets within 0.5~AU lie inside the outward-migration region.
+These planets have been pushed inwards by planets quickly migrating inwards with masses that fall above the outward-migration region.
+Figure \ref{fig:snapshots} shows that at the end of the gas disk phase, planetary embryos in the resonant chain at the inner edge of the disk have masses lower than ${\rm \sim 10~M_{\oplus}}$.

+The final compositions of all planets in the simulation from Fig.~\ref{fig:snapshots} are dominated by ice-rich material.
+Although this simulation starts with small planetary embryos inside the snow line (see snapshot corresponding to ${\rm t=0.5~Myr}$ in Figure \ref{fig:snapshots}) the growth of planetary embryos beyond the snow line is much more efficient.
+Planetary embryos growing beyond the snow line quickly reach pebble isolation mass blocking the pebble flux to inner regions, and consequently starving the innermost planetary embryos, in particular the rocky ones.
+Moreover, as larger planetary embryos migrate inwards they either collide with or scatter away small rocky planetary embryos.
+Consequently, the final system of close-in planets has a water-rich composition.